LongBu/AWS-SAP-C02-Study-Guide/README.md

 ## Infrastructure as Code (IAC)

+### AWS CloudFormation:
+  * Service to allow modeling, provisioning, and managing AWS and 3rd party resources via IAC at the fine graine level via template
+  * Writting in JSON or YAML
+  * Template can't be used to deploy the same template across AWS accounts and regions
+  * Can use CloudFormation Stack Designer to visualize the stack components and their relationships

 ### AWS CodeDeploy:
   * Fully managed deployment service to automate software deployments on compute service (EC2/Fargate/λ/on-premises)
   * Code/Architecture agnostic